zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zdp_definition.md

 returned.
 Otherwise, the Remote Device shall implement the following processing.

+Upon receipt of and after support for the Mgmt_Leave_req has been verified, the Remote Device shall execute the NLME-LEAVE.request to disassociate from the currently associated network.
+The Mgmt_Leave_rsp shall contain the same status that was contained in the NLME-LEAVE.confirm primitive.

+Once a device has disassociated, it may execute pre-programmed logic to perform NLME-NETWORK-DISCOVERY and NLME-JOIN to join/re-join a network.

 |Field Name                 |Data Type                  |
 |---------------------------|---------------------------|
 |Status                     |Zdo Status                 |